Morphisms and extensions between bricks over preprojective algebras of type A: Weak exceptional sequences

 \begin{corollary} The maximum length of a clockwise-ordered arc diagram on $n+1$ nodes is precisely $\max\{1,2n-2\}$. \end{corollary}

 \begin{proof} If $n = 1$, then $\arc(n)$ contains only a single arc and there is nothing to show.
 Thus suppose $n > 1$.
-It is a well-known fact that a planar bipartite graph on $n+1 > 2$ nodes can have at most $2n-2$ edges.
-Thus the fact that $2n-2$ is an upper bound on the length of a clockwise-ordered arc diagram is an immediate consequence of Proposition~\ref{prop:planar}.
+Then the fact that $2n - 2$ is an upper bound on the length of a clockwise-ordered arc diagram is an immediate consequence of Proposition~\ref{prop:planar} and Lemma~\ref{lem:planar_bipartite}.

 To see that this bound is realized, we will show that the complete bipartite graph $K_{n-1,2}$, which has precisely $2n-2$ edges, can be realized as the graph of some clockwise-ordered arc diagram.
 Indeed, for $1 \leq t \leq n-1$, let $\text{o}^t$ be the word consisting of $t$ copies of the letter $\text{o}$, and let $\gamma_t$ denote an arc with